After-Shock/Cloudbox-wiki/FAQ.md

 ### Cloudbox app subdomains redirect elsewhere (eg. sonarr.domain.com goes to NZBGet)

-This happens when certificates have not issues yet.
+This happens when SSL certificates have not been issued yet.

-You may see `too many registrations for this IP` in the log like below.
+You may even see `too many registrations for this IP` in the log (like below)...

 ```
 2017-11-30 03:35:41,847:INFO:simp_le:1538: Retrieving Let's Encrypt latest Terms of Service.